-NCMCD has begun research and surveillance in consideration of conducting fall aerial applications to control Coquilletidia perturbans in the unique wetland habitats that they overwinter in.
+NCMCD began research and surveillance in consideration of conducting fall aerial applications to control Coquilletidia perturbans in the unique wetland habitats that they overwinter in.
+In September of 2018, the District treated 124 acres of habitat in Westwood and Franklin with VectoLex FG (Bacillus sphaericus).
+During the summer season 2019, the District will conduct follow-up surviellance to see how effective these applications were.